Multi-Frequency Billing

 The following scenarios highlight where this billing model provides the most value:

-Multi-Frequency Billing makes it easy to cross-sell addons that bill more frequently than your core product, without changing or renegotiating the base subscription.
+Multi-Frequency Billing makes it easy to cross-sell addons that bill more frequently than your core plan, without changing or renegotiating the base subscription.
 This is ideal when:

 Single Subscription